 The Saga Museum (Sögu Setrið) is located at Grandagarður 2, 101 Reykjavík Open daily 10:00 to 18:00 Entrance fees: Adult 2100 ISK – Child (0-12) 800 ISK – Student 1600 ISK – Disabled 1600 ISK Senior 1600 ISK

 Nothing can quite compete with the moment when nature´s radiant light show paints the night sky.
 However, this is a great second best when nature fails to deliver!
 The stunning images and interesting northern lights information will leave you with a good understanding of how the lights are formed.
+You can even embark on your own northern lights hunt after your visit to the museum with our Northern Lights & Aurora Museum combo tour.

 Aurora Reykjavík is located at Grandagarður 2, 101 Reykjavík Open daily 09:00 to 21:00 Entrance fee: Adults 1600 ISK – Child (6-18) – Students 1400 ISK – Seniors 1400 ISK